SwiftIsland/SwiftIslandAPI/README.md

 # Swift Island API

-This is the api for the Swift Island app
+This is the api for the [Swift Island app](https://github.com/SwiftIsland/island-app).

 ## Endpoints
 The API is located at: [https://swiftisland.herokuapp.com](https://swiftisland.herokuapp.com).
 The list below informs about the endpoints available.